IQSS/dataverse/doc/sphinx-guides/source/developers/tools.rst

 Vagrant
 +++++++

+Please note that the Vagrant environment is currently broken.
+For details, see https://github.com/IQSS/dataverse/issues/6849

 Vagrant allows you to spin up a virtual machine running Dataverse on your development workstation.
 You'll need to install Vagrant from https://www.vagrantup.com and VirtualBox from https://www.virtualbox.org.

 We assume you have already cloned the repo from https://github.com/IQSS/dataverse as explained in the :doc:`/developers/dev-environment` section.